Uyuni Salt Flats

 Notice that during the past year –probably due to seismic activity- the Laguna Verde has lost much of its green color and is more towards brown nowadays, especially in the morning.

-- Overnight stay as described in program, in comfortable Tayka hotels like the salt (entirely made of pure salt), stone (made of rocks) and desert (located in a beautiful desert only 40 minutes away from the Red Lagoon) hotels.
-The Tayka Hotels have heating and warm water, although not 24 hours a day.
+- Overnight stay in the best hotels in the region, as described in program in Tayka hotels or salt hotels of similar category.
+Comfortable Tayka hotels like the salt (entirely made of pure salt), stone (made of rocks) and desert (located in a beautiful desert only 40 minutes away from the Red Lagoon) hotels.
+These hotels have heating and warm water, although not 24 hours a day.
 At night the gas heating is switched off.